Streaming classical music has 2 basic problems.

 I found their metadata doesn’t have much information about the album.
 For example if I search for “Liszt Transcendental Etudes”, they both show a list of albums.
 If I click on one, say Berezovsky (available in both), it shows me a picture of the album cover and says, “1996 Teldec Classics”.
 But there is no catalog number or other recording info, not to mention liner notes.

 Primephonic’s search may not be quite as robust as Idagio.
 I searched for the Brahms Piano Quintet Op 34 in both.
 Idagio showed several recordings of it.
 It did not appear in Primephonic at all, as if they didn’t have this popular work in their catalog.
-When I mentioned this to Primephonic support, they sent me a link to the piece — so they do indeed have it, but it wasn’t coming back in search results.
+When I mentioned this to Primephonic support, they sent me a link to the piece and said they would update their search.
+So they do indeed have it, but it wasn’t coming back in search results.
+But it did come back the next day, so they are listening to customers and actively improving their platform.

 Despite this Primephonic glitch, in the Android app, their search is better than Idago’s.
 This is best explained by example.
 Suppose you want to find recordings of Liszt’s Transcendental Etudes.